 Our team and our partners

-Each young person has their own key worker to meet their needs and work through issues that are highlighted in care and placement plans.
-Some of these issues may include anger management, self-esteem, self-confidence, self-harm, attitudes and boundaries.
-Key workers maintain close contact with parents, carers and social workers to keep them updated with your progress and any developments.
+Each young person has their own key worker and case co-ordinator to meet their needs and work through issues that are highlighted in the placement plan.
+Some of these issues may include feeling safe, relationships with peers, self-esteem, self-confidence, healthy social relationships, attitudes and boundaries.
+Staff maintain close contact with parents, carers and social workers to keep them updated with your progress and any developments.

 We work with a dedicated Health and Wellbeing team, which includes our integrated Child and Adolescent Mental Health Service (CAMHS).
 An important part of their role is to support our staff in looking after the very complex and often challenging everyday care needs of our young people.
 They also, where appropriate, address acute presentations of mental health difficulties and monitor young people’s mental health during their stay.
 The CAMHS team consists of a Principal Clinical Psychologist, two Advanced Mental Health Practitioners who are also trained in Social Work and a Consultant Child and Adolescent Psychiatrist.

 We recognise that most of our children and young people have experienced some form of trauma which affects their emotional and social development.
 As a result, we must ensure our staff have the knowledge and skills to manage our children therapeutically.

 Following research and consultation with our Child and Adolescent Mental Health Services (CAMHS) colleagues we believe the principals of Dyadic Developmental Psychotherapy (DDP) (Dan Hughes) best meets the needs of our children and young people.
 The therapy is theoretically based on models of attachment theory and intersubjectivity, which is consistent with the needs of children and young people who have experienced developmental trauma.